zahransa/app-events/README.md

 #### Input files are:
 * a MEG file in `.fif` format,

+#### Input parameters are:
+* `stim_channel`: `None` | `str` | `list` of `str`, Name of the stim channel,
+* consecutive: `bool`, If True, consider instances where the value of the events channel changes without first returning to zero as multiple events.
+If False, report only instances where the value of the events channel changes from/to zero.
+If ‘increasing’, report adjacent events only when the second event code is greater than the first.
+* `mask_type`: The type of operation between the mask and the trigger.
+* `min_duration`: `float`
+The minimum duration of a change in the events channel required to consider it as an event (in seconds).

 #### Ouput files are:
 * `event.tsv` file,
 * a plot of the events